Abdul (Hajjy) Sherafghanzadah - Master Tailor & Cleaners

 Ken’s employees live in the neighbourhood.
 “They’re happy with this area and are young enough – in their 20s and 30s – to be around for a quite some time to enjoy it.”
 One of those staff members, Danny, a young salesperson, is a walking car encyclopedia, says Ken.
 “He can answer most questions without having to look anything up.
 It’s very impressive!
 And he knows his customers by name, even if he hasn’t seen them in six months or so.”

-Ken is proud to share his Sheppard.
+Just like Ken, Danny is also proud to share his Sheppard.

-Michael Wang, Asian Legend
+Michael Wang - Asian Legend

 4452 Sheppard Avenue East